DHS official defends Mahmoud Khalil arrest, but offers few details on why it happened

 Martin: A White House official told the Free Press that there's no allegation that he broke any laws.
 So, again, I have to ask, what specifically constitutes terrorist activity that he was supporting?
 What exactly do you say he did?

 Edgar: Well, like I said, when you apply for a visa, you go through the process to be able to say that you're here on a student visa, that doesn't afford you all the rights of coming in and basically going through this process, agitating and supporting Hamas.
-So, at this point, the secretary of state and the State Department maintain the right to revoke the visa, and that's what they've done.
+So, at this point, yeah, the Secretary of State and the State Department maintains the right to revoke the visa, and that's what they've done.

 Martin: How did he support Hamas?
 Exactly what did he do?

-Note: This story was edited by Kristian Monroe.
-Ximena Bustillo contributed to this story.